 On rare occasions there may be a need for staff to undertake a Dynamic Risk Assessment.
-In these circumstances staff must work within the context of their own competencies and in consultation d) Record and implement findings General Risk Assessments e) Review
+In these circumstances staff must work within the context of their own competencies and in consultation with others where possible.
+The need for a dynamic risk assessment may arise when an unforeseen event occurs and a previously unidentified risk becomes apparent.